dartoos-dev/flutter_brand_palettes/README.md

 obscure command like `Grey.colors[200]` generates a light, medium or dark shade of grey.
 (By the way, why '200' and not, say, '130' or '440'?)

-This is a highly tested, declarative and object-oriented package for the official color palettes of popular brands and companies, as well as for the [Material Design](https://material.io/design/color/) standard.
+This package is a collection of declarative and object-oriented classes for the official color palettes of popular brands and companies, as well as for the [Material Design](https://material.io/design/color/) standard.